This coconut lime spirulina sorbet is a refreshing, easy dessert for a hot summer day.

 coconut chips for garnish (optional)

-Put the can of coconut milk in the fridge for a few hours, preferably overnight.
+Put the can of coconut milk in the fridge for at least 8 hours, preferably overnight.

 This separates the creamy part (which is the part we need for this recipe) from the liquid.